Courses for 2016

 Instructor: Josh Worden

 Explore structure through the interlocking LEGO brick.
 Work with LEGOS to discover architecture, organization, pattern and arrangement.
-Create your own unique structures and follow directions for LEGO sets.
-Other building materials such as toothpicks, straws and marshmallows will be explored to gain perspective on what constitutes an architecturally strong structure.
+Create unique structures and follow directions for LEGO sets.
+Explore various building materials to gain perspective on what constitutes an architecturally strong structure.

 Instructor: Jeanette Brudvig